jstewart-mongo/mongo-java-driver/docs/reference/content/driver/tutorials/ssl.md

 `javax.net.ssl.SSLHandshakeException: extension (5) should not be presented in certificate_request`

-The exception is due to an exception handling issue with TLS 1.3 in Java 11 and higher.
+The exception is due to a known issue with TLS 1.3 in Java 11 and higher.
 To avoid this exception when using a Java runtime environments using the TLS 1.3 protocol, you can force the application to use the TLS 1.2 protocol.
 To do this, set the `jdk.tls.client.protocols` system property to "TLSv1.2".
 {{% /note %}}

 An application will need to set several JVM system properties to set up OCSP stapling: